Nuristanis: Timur's encounter with Kam Kafirs

 Again, according to Timur's autobiography (Tuzak-i-Timuri), a military division of ten thousand Muslim soldiers was sent against the Siah-Posh (Kam) Kafirs under the command of General Aglan Khan to either slay these infidels or else to convert them into Islam.
 Tuzak-i-Timuri frankly admits that the regiment was badly routed by a small number of Siah-Posh Kafirs.
-The Muslim forces had to flee from the battle-field leaving their horses and armor.
-Another detachment had to be sent under Muhammad Azad which fought gallantly and recovered the horses and the armor lost by General Aglan and came back home, leaving the Siah-Posh alone.
+The Muslim forces had to flee from the battle-field leaving their horses and armour.
+Another detachment had to be sent under Muhammad Azad which fought gallantly and recovered the horses and the armour lost by General Aglan and came back home, leaving the Siah-Posh alone.

-It is notable that Timur does not boast of any killings or imprisonment of the Siah-Poshes as he does for the Katirs and numerous other communities of India proper.
-Also, he gives no further details of his conflict with the Siah-Poshes in his Tuzak-i-Timuri after this encounter, which clearly shows that the outcome of the fight against the Siah-Poshes was very costly and shameful for Timur.
+Timur does not boast of any killings or imprisonment of the Siah-Poshes as he does for the Katirs and numerous other communities of India proper.
+He gives no further details of his conflict with the Siah-Poshes in Tuzak-i-Timuri after this encounter, which suggests the outcome of the fight against the Siah-Poshes was very costly and shameful for Timur.

 Other references to these Kafirs are made in the fifteenth and later in sixteenth century during the Mughal period.